 Are Digital Payments the Future?

-With nine in 10 Americans currently using some form of digital payments, and cash free purchases expected to increase by more than 80% between 2020 and 2025, businesses that refuse to digitize their payment practices risk being outpaced by their competition.
+With nine in 10 Americans reporting having made some form of digital payment in the past year, and users in the digital payments market expected to reach 8.34 billion users by 2030, businesses that refuse to digitize their payment practices risk being outpaced by their competition.

 However, this doesn’t mean that business owners need to implement every e-transaction method under the sun.
 Basic contactless payment options should be more than enough for smaller retailers and fast-casual service businesses, while card terminals remain a safe bet for larger stores and restaurants.

-The digital payments landscape is fast moving though, so cluing yourself on emerging solutions will only put you in good stead going forward.
+The digital payments landscape is fast moving though, so cluing yourself on emerging solutions will only put you in good stead going forward, especially as it seems increasingly likely that we are heading towards a cashless society.

 If you click on, sign up to a service through, or make a purchase through the links on our site, or use our quotes tool to receive custom pricing for your business needs, we may earn a referral fee from the supplier(s) of the technology you’re interested in.
 This helps Tech.co to provide free information and reviews, and carries no additional cost to you.
 Most importantly, it doesn’t affect our editorial impartiality.
 Ratings and rankings on Tech.co cannot be bought.
 Our reviews are based on objective research analysis.
 Rare exceptions to this will be marked clearly as a ‘sponsored’ table column, or explained by a full advertising disclosure on the page, in place of this one.
 Click to return to top of page